Economy of Guyana

-The economy of Guyana is one of the fastest growing economies in the world, with a gross domestic product (GDP) growth of 10.3% in 2025.
+The economy of Guyana is the second fastest growing economy in the world, with a gross domestic product (GDP) growth of 10.3% in 2025.
 In 2025, Guyana had a per capita gross domestic product (purchasing power parity) of Int$94,260.
 Guyana's economy was transformed in 2015 with the discovery of an offshore oil field in the country's waters about 190 km from Georgetown, making the first commercial-grade crude oil draw in December 2019, sending it abroad for refining.

 Overview

 Developed in conjunction with the World Bank and the International Monetary Fund (IMF), an economic recovery program significantly reduced the government's role in the economy, encouraged foreign investment, enabled the government to clear all its arrears on loan repayments to foreign governments and the multilateral banks, and brought about the sale of 15 of the 41 government-owned (parastatal) businesses.
 The cellphone company and assets in the timber, rice, and fishing industries also were privatized.
 International corporations were hired to manage the huge state sugar company, GuySuCo, and the most significant state bauxite mine.
 An American company was allowed to open a bauxite mine, and two Canadian companies were permitted to develop the largest open-pit gold mine in South America.
 However, efforts to privatize the two state-owned bauxite mining companies, Berbice Mining Company and Linden Mining Company have so far been unsuccessful.

 Most price controls were removed, the laws affecting mining and oil exploration were improved, and an investment policy receptive to foreign investment was announced.
 Tax reforms designed to promote exports and agricultural production in the private sector were enacted.